Photocopier and Fax Examination, and Toner Analysis

 Trash marks (also called repeating defects, ghost marks, or class artefacts in different examination traditions) are extraneous marks that appear on photocopied documents at consistent positions and intervals, arising from contamination or damage on the optical or mechanical components of the copying machine.
 The two most common sources are the platen glass and the photosensitive drum.

 Platen glass defects arise from scratches, dust, fibres, ink, correction fluid, or adhesive deposits on the flat glass surface on which original documents are placed for scanning.
 Because the scanning element traverses the glass at a fixed orientation relative to the paper, a defect at a fixed point on the glass reproduces at the same position on every copy made on that machine, regardless of the document being copied.
-A platen glass mark that appears at a fixed position on multiple copies linked to a single fraud series provides strong evidence of common machine origin.
+A platen glass mark appearing at a fixed position on multiple copies linked to a single fraud series is strong evidence of common machine origin.
 The defect can be confirmed by placing a blank sheet on the glass and making a test copy: the mark reproduces in the same position.

 Drum defects arise from scratches, nicks, chemical contamination, or light-exposure damage on the photosensitive drum surface.
 Because the drum rotates continuously during copying, a drum-surface defect appears periodically in the copy output at intervals equal to the drum circumference, typically 75 to 120 mm for the drum designs used in office photocopiers.
 Multiple copies of the same document from the same machine will show the drum defect repeating at the same measured interval.
 In extended copying sessions producing multiple pages, the defect repeats on each page at the same inter-defect distance measured from the top margin.